Ashley Graham Flaunts Baby Bump & Voluptuous Curves In Racy Naked Dress

 “Hotness,” read one of the many messages that praised Ashley on her sexy look, trailed by a string of fire emoji.

-“Killin it! #goals,” was a second reply, echoed by another comment that read, “You kill it every damn time.”
+This was echoed by another comment that read, “You kill it every damn time.”

 “The eye shadow that matches the purse is lit!
 Amazing!” remarked a fourth Instagram user.